cloudogu/gitops-playground/README.md

 * `--helmkubeval-image someRegistry/someImage:1.0.0`
 * `--yamllint-image someRegistry/someImage:1.0.0`

+#### ArgoCD-Notifications

+* If you are using a remote cluster you can set the `--argocd-url` parameter so that argocd-notification messages have a link to the corresponding application.

+#### Metrics

+Set the parameter `--metrics` so the [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus) via its [helm-chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) is being deployed including argocd dashboards.

+### Mailhog and alerts

+Mailhog is being deployed with argocd-notifications and some default triggers.
+The mailhog is available at http://localhost:9094.
+Applications deployed with argocd now will alert via email to mailhog if for example the sync status failed.

 ### Remove playground

 For k3d, you can just `k3d cluster delete gitops-playground`.
 This will delete the whole cluster.
 If you just want to